-OpenAPI extension for Visual Studio Code
+OpenAPI Tools for Visual Studio Code

-This Visual Studio Code (VS Code) extension adds rich support for the OpenAPI Specification (OAS) (formerly known as Swagger Specification) in JSON or YAML format.
-The features include, for example, IntelliSense, linting, schema enforcement, code navigation, definition links, snippets as well as static and dynamic security analysis.
+This Visual Studio Code (VS Code) extension adds rich support for the OpenAPI Specification (OAS) (formerly known as the Swagger specification).
+The plugin supports code navigation, linting, SwaggerUI or ReDoc preview, IntelliSense, schema enforcement and generation, schema definition links, snippets as well as static and dynamic security analysis.

 Both OAS v2 and v3.0.x are supported, in JSON or YAML format.

-OpenAPI extension makes it easier and faster to navigate your OpenAPI definitions, especially when they get longer.
+This extension makes it easier and faster to navigate your OpenAPI definitions, especially when they get longer.

 You can home in on elements in the OpenAPI explorer view, or jump directly to the target of a reference in the API.
 You can also add new elements to your API directly in the OpenAPI explorer directly where they are needed.
 Filling in the details is quicker with IntelliSense support for OpenAPI elements.

-Create new OpenAPI files
+Creating OpenAPI files

-Navigate API definition
+Navigating an API definition

 Add new elements in the OpenAPI explorer